 Connect With Us

-If you are suffering from bunions, contact one of our podiatrists of Foot & Ankle Associates of Maine.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Getting the right shoe size is an important part of proper foot health.
+Seek the assistance of one of our podiatrists from Foot & Ankle Associates of Maine.
+Our doctors will provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Brunswick, ME .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Broken ankles need immediate treatment.
+Arthritis can be a difficult condition to live with.
 If you are seeking treatment, contact one of our podiatrists from Foot & Ankle Associates of Maine.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Brunswick, ME .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.